 Your profile photo is the most important picture as this is the one that will have the most impressions.
 Try to find something that is appealing and eye-catching.
 Other types of images that you can upload include branding photos, interior or exterior photos of the premises and additional photos such as staff helping customers.

-Respond to all customer reviews and encourage more reviews by asking your current and past customers to write a business review on your Google My Business listing.
+You should take the time to respond to all customer reviews and encourage more reviews by asking your current and past customers to write a business review on your Google My Business listing.
 Google highly encourages business owners to ask their customers for reviews.

-Online reviews play a large role in gaining a potential customers’ trust and have been shown to impact organic rankings.
+Online reviews play a large role in gaining potential customers’ trust and have been shown to impact organic rankings.
 Make sure to respond to all reviews in a professional and thoughtful manner to show that you engage with your customers.

 Google is continuing to add new features to Google My Business and the Question And Answers section is one of their latest additions.
 When activated, you allow people to ask questions about your business and you can answer any of their queries.